 DHHS Problem Gambling Services' strategic plan sets forth a comprehensive approach to problem gambling services that identifies six program components (Prevention, Health, & Public Awareness, Research, Workforce Development, Treatment & Recovery, Information Management, and Administration Operations) that are driven by key priorities.
-The illustration below shows how these priorities, such as advancing behavioral health equity, an issue which the pandemic brought to the forefront in new ways, crosscut throughout each program component.
-The diagram also highlights how service expansion, partnerships, fostering excellence and sustainable development are necessary ingredients to make progress on the key service components of the plan.
+The illustration below shows how key priorities such as advancing equity and behavioral health, issues which the pandemic brought to the forefront in new ways, crosscut throughout each program component.
+It also highlights how service expansion, partnerships, fostering excellence and sustainable development are necessary ingredients to make progress on the key service components of the plan.